-If you want to run a double-verification, you must answer \underline{N} to the prompt

-SINGLE TEST (YES/NO):

-The program will then ask for a second device number.
+If you want to run a double-verification, you must answer N to the prompt SINGLE TEST (YES/NO): The program will then ask for a second device number.
 It checks that the device is present and verifies IDENT code.
 It is also possible to move the buffer arrays in memory.
 When using multiport memory, the address of that area is not always the same when viewed from the CPU as when viewed from Universal-DMA, and must be specified separately.

-Example:TPE>INITIALIZE<CR> Single test (yes/no): Y<CR>First device number: (oct.): 140050 <CR> Do you want to move the buffer area (yes/no): YDo you want to move the buffer area (yes/no): YFirst physical buffer page (100 to 17777oct): 100 <CR> TPE>
+TPE>INITIALIZE < CR> Example: Single test (yes/no): Y<CR> First device number: (oct.): 140050 <CR> Do you want to move the buffer area (yes/no): Y First physical buffer page (100 to 177777oct): 100 (CR) TPF>